Andhra Cricket Association

 Andhra Cricket Association (ACA) is the governing body of cricket in the Indian state of Andhra Pradesh.
 The association is affiliated to the Board of Control for Cricket in India (BCCI) and governs the Andhra cricket team.
 The association was founded in 1953 and has been affiliated to the BCCI ever since.
 The ACA operates the ACA–VDCA Cricket Stadium in Visakhapatnam, which hosts International-level Test, ODI and T20 cricket matches.
 The headquarters of the association is at Visakhapatnam.
-C. K. Nayudu, the first captain of Indian cricket team, was instrumental in the formation of Andhra Cricket Association and was its founder president.
+Sir Vizzy, the former captain of Indian cricket team, was instrumental in the formation of Andhra Cricket Association and was its founder president.
 Nayudu was also the first captain of Andhra cricket team.

 History

 The roots of the organisation can be traced to the formation of the Guntur Recreation Club in 1951 which was affiliated to the Madras Cricket Association.
 The Andhra Cricket Association was eventually formed in 1953.

 C. K. Nayudu, the first captain of Indian cricket team, was instrumental in the formation of Andhra Cricket Association.
 He was the founder president of ACA.
 C. K. Nayudu and his brother C. S. Nayudu played in Guntur and mentored the local cricketers.
 C. K. Nayudu, aged 58, led Andhra team in its first Ranji Trophy match against Mysore in the 1953–54 season.
 He also scored the team's first-ever fifty in that match.

 The ACA has produced international players namely M. S. K. Prasad and Venugopal Rao.
 Many players from the ACA have played for India U-19s including D Sivakumar, Gnaneswara Rao (captained India U19s), GVS Prasad, Bodapati Sumanth and more recently Ricky Bhui.